Pesin theory for transcendental maps and applications: Introduction

-One of the natural generalizations of Pesin theory is to the setting of iteration of rational maps in the Riemann sphere.
+One of the natural generalizations of Pesin theory is to the setting of iteration of rational maps in the Riemann sphere $ \widehat{\mathbb{C}} $.
 That is, let $ f\colon\widehat{\mathbb{C}}\to\widehat{\mathbb{C} } $ be holomorphic, and consider the discrete dynamical system generated by $ f $.
 The phase space $ \widehat{\mathbb{C}} $ is commonly split into two totally invariant sets: the Fatou set $ \mathcal{F}(f) $, where the family of iterates is normal, and hence the dynamics are in some sense stable; and its complement, the Julia set $ \mathcal{J}(f) $.
 Although the Fatou set is well-understood, the dynamics in the Julia set are more intricate and worthy of study.
 For general background in rational iteration we refer to \cite{CarlesonGamelin,milnor}.
 In contrast with the setting of $ \mathcal{C}^1 $-diffeomorphisms considered by Pesin, now the iterated function is no longer bijective, which is overcome by assuming a higher degree of regularity on the function.
-Indeed, a rational map fails to be bijective only at the finitely many points where $ f'(z)=0 $, known as {\em critical points}, and hence inverse branches fail to be defined in their images, known as {\em critical values}.

-In this setting, a rational map is said to be {\em hyperbolic} if all orbits of critical values are compactly contained in the Fatou set, which already implies that \textit{all} inverse branches around points in $ \mathcal{J}(f) $ are well-defined and uniformly contracting (see e.g. \cite[Sect.
+A rational map is said to be {\em hyperbolic} if all orbits of critical values (i.e. images of zeros of $ f' $) are compactly contained in the Fatou set, which already implies that \textit{all} inverse branches around points in $ \mathcal{J}(f) $ are well-defined and uniformly contracting (see e.g. \cite[Sect.
 V.2]{CarlesonGamelin}, \cite[Sect.
 19]{milnor}).
 Hence, following Pesin's approach for diffeomorphisms, it is natural to ask whether, for a general map (not necessarily hyperbolic), generic inverse branches are well-defined and contracting.
 Note that one should make precise the notion of generic inverse branches, by defining the abstract space of backward orbits for points in $ \mathcal{J}(f) $ and endow it with a measure (using Rokhlin's natural extension, see Sect. \ref{subsect-Rokhlin's-natural-ext}).